OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: DIARY STUDY: UNDERSTANDING USER QUERIES

-During the diary study, one participant opted out during the first week, and two participants did not log any queries throughout the entire study.
+During the diary study, one participant opted out during the first week, and two participants did not log any queries.
 Of the remaining participants, seven stopped logging after the first week.
 The rest remained active until the end of the study.
 As a result, we collected a total of 299 queries.
-On average, each participant contributed 10.27 queries, with a standard deviation of 6.09, and the highest number of queries contributed by a single participant was 25.
+On average, each participant contributed 10.27 queries ($\mathrm{SD} = 6.09$).
+The highest number of queries from a single participant was 25 \begin{colortext} and the lowest was 3. \end{colortext}

-From the collected queries, we identified three major types of query: (1) direct content queries (75 queries), (2) context-based filters (28 queries), and (3) hybrid queries (191 queries).
-The rest five queries fell outside these categories as participants were attempting non memory-related tasks, such as ``\textit{Mark yesterday pictures as favorites}''.
+From the collected queries, we identified three types of query: (1) direct content queries (75 queries), (2) context-based filters (28 queries), and (3) hybrid queries (191 queries).
+The remaining five queries fell outside of these categories as participants attempted non-memory-related tasks like``Mark yesterday pictures as favorites''.

 \paragraph{\textbf{Direct content queries}:}